 The Russian Media Accusation

 In October 2024, Prime Minister Justin Trudeau testified under oath that Peterson was funded by Russian state media outlet RT.
-Peterson denied it vehemently.
-He's considering legal action.
+Peterson denied it and is considering legal action.
+Being accused of hidden corruption strikes at the core of who he believes himself to be.

-Climate and Political Controversy
+Climate and Ideology

-Critics say he's become a gateway to right-wing ideology.
-Supporters say he's applying the same anti-ideological analysis he brought to postmodernism.
 Either way, he remains a lightning rod.
 People who refuse to moderate their positions for social comfort usually do.

 Jordan Peterson's Legacy and Current Work